plancksecurity/foundation-planckCoreV3/doc/build-macos.md

 mkdir ~/code/pep-engine/build
 ~~~

-Edit the build configuration to your needs in `Makefile.conf`, or create a `local.conf` that sets any of the make variables documented in `Makefile.conf`.
-All the default values for the build configuration variables on each platform are documented in `Makefile.conf`.
+You can change the parameters of the build by assigning non-default values to certain `make` variables.
+All variables that you can safely change are documented in `/Makefile.conf`.
+The default values are also given in this file.
+You may edit these variables directly in `/Makefile.conf`, or you can create a `/local.conf` containing `make` variable assignments -- both methods work in the same manner.

-If a dependency is not found in your system's default include or library paths, you will have to specify the according paths in a make variable.
+If a dependency is not found in your system's default include or library paths, you will have to specify the according paths in the appropriate `make` variable.
 Typically, this has to be done at least for YML2, and libetpan.

-For a more detailed explanation of the mechanics of these build configuration files, and overriding defaults, see the comments in `Makefile.conf`.
+For a more detailed explanation of the mechanics of these build configuration files, and overriding defaults, see the comments in `/Makefile.conf`.

 Below is a sample `./local.conf` file, for orientation.